ukaea/piezo/SystemTests/README.md

 The System Test framework is intended for use on a cloud computing environment (e.g. OpenStack) where there is also a cluster of the main system provisioned on separate VMs.

+## Test environment

+An instance of [Minio](https://www.minio.io/) is running on the VM that hosts the system test environment.
+The test Spark jobs that are submitted to the Kubernetes cluster are configured to use this Minio instance for their S3 storage, allowing easy inspection of the files generated.

 ## Setup

 Setup requires a Unix OS (tested with Scientific Linux 7).
 If your local machine runs Windows, it is recommended that you set up a Linux VM.